ChanYvonne/Term2CSFInalProject/README.md

 -allowing users to print their edited documents

 #Start here when updating the readme.
 I will fix the version numbering later.

+05-21-16/05-20-16
+Yvonne - created a textbox to be implemented in the GUI (using an array of nodes to keep track of properties of each character)

 05-19-16
 Yvonne - adjusted size and orientation of dropdown menu.
 Made it editable so users can type in desired font for easy access.